Ludaman/EENG032_Choate_Fall_21/README.md

 There is a python file in the week 2 folder with the assignment due for week 2 lesson 4:
 [LINKED HERE](Week%202/wk2_HW_Wk2_Lesson_4.py)  The data for the reading of it is colocated with that file in the same folder.

+## Week3 Lesson 1 Instruction
+There is a python file in the week 3 folder with the assignment due for week 3 lesson 1:
+[LINKED HERE](Week%203/wk3_HW_Wk3_Lesson_1.py)  The data for the reading of it is colocated with that file in the same folder.

 ---Jeff Choate